CrowdStrike/faltest/README.md

 Filtering by tags is a little different between roles and other tags.
 Since a test only ever has one role at a time attached to it, `--tag role1 role2` would never match any tests, since tags function as a logical AND and not an OR.
 On the other hand, tests can be attached to more than one tag.
 In this case, `--tag tag1 tag2` would target those tests only, and exclude the tests focusing on either tag exclusively.

+## Duplicating

+You can duplicate you test suite to run concurrently with `--duplicate 1`.
+This is a good way to ensure that your tests work when multiple people are running them at the same time.
+If you wanted to run three suites at once, you would use `--duplicate 2` to run two copies of your original run.

 ## Logging

 Logging can be accomplished via the `DEBUG` environment variable (<https://github.com/visionmedia/debug>).
 Supported variables are: